hdtoledo/hdtoledo/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hdtoledo" alt="hdtoledo" /></a> </p>

-- 👨‍💻 All of my projects are available at [hdtoledo.dev](hdtoledo.dev)
+- 👨‍💻 All of my projects are available at <a href="https://hdtoledo.dev" target="blank">hdtoledo.dev</a>

 - 📫 How to reach me **hdtoledo@gmail.com**